ryan4yin/thiscute.world/content/posts/2024/Q1/my-experience-of-nixos/index.en.md

 NixOS, on the other hand, is quite different.
 Its official package repository, Nixpkgs, is quite open to new packages, and it's relatively easier to add a package or feature to Nixpkgs compared to other distributions.
 This is one of the direct reasons why Nixpkgs' size is close to AUR (GitHub shows that Nixpkgs has over 5000 historical contributors, which is quite astonishing).
 NixOS actually also has a NUR (Nix User Repository) similar to AUR, but because of Nixpkgs' lax attitude, NUR doesn't have much content.

-For example, you can directly download and use QQ from the Nixpkgs official package repository, while on Arch, you would need to use AUR or archlinux-cn.
+For example, you can directly download and use QQ(an IM App popular in China) from the Nixpkgs official package repository, while on Arch, you would need to use AUR or archlinux-cn.

 This can be seen as having its own advantages.
 NixOS is criticized for having too few packages mainly because it does not follow the FHS standard, which means that most Linux programs downloaded online cannot run directly on NixOS.
 Of course, there are solutions to this.
 I suggest first checking if there is already a package for the desired software in Nixpkgs, and if so, use it directly.
 If not, try some community solutions or package it yourself.